 We realised that by going TOO small, we were actually going to get the worst of all worlds and we didn't want our time in the motorhome to be cramped and unpleasant.
 So, we decided to go up a little in size, pushing up to 7m, but we both agreed not to go above this.
 Enter, the Swift Escape 685.

 Swift Escape 685 Motorhome review

 I walked into this motorhome and was immediately blown away.
 Immediately.
 The layout was exactly like the one we had and loved- end lounge, middle kitchen and bathroom, front seating area with 5 seatbelts and the two driving seats swivelled.

 Containing my excitement, I checked the stats- 6.8m long, 2.9m high and MRO* (see below) was only 2.9t, giving us a 600kg payload on its 3.5 tonnes rating.

 It was literally our perfect motorhome.
 It has a drop down bed, but it also has two other bed configurations which can be made up at night- so there are lots of sleeping options.

 Buying a motorhome?
-Read our guide first:
+Read this first: How to buy a motorhome

 What does MRO mean for motorhomes?